Every Time Birthday Girl Stormi Webster Stole Our Hearts - E! Online

 Happy birthday, Stormi Webster!

-Kylie Jenner and Travis Scott's daughter turns 3 today, Monday, Feb.
-1, and while it feels like it was just yesterday that the Keeping Up With the Kardashians star and rapper welcomed their baby girl into the world, Stormi's certainly grown into her own little person over the years.
+Kylie Jenner and Travis Scott's daughter turns 5 today, Feb.
+1, and while it feels like it was just yesterday that the Keeping Up With the Kardashians alum and rapper welcomed their baby girl into the world, Stormi's certainly grown into her own person over the years.

-As E! readers surely recall, Kylie managed to keep her pregnancy a secret for an entire nine months, and it wasn't until Stormi had already been born that the new mom announced her arrival.
+As E! readers surely recall, Kylie managed to keep her pregnancy a secret for an entire nine months, and it wasn't until Stormi had already been born that the new mom announced her arrival in 2018.
 "My beautiful and healthy baby girl arrived February 1st and I just couldn't wait to share this blessing," Kylie wrote on Instagram at the time.
 "I've never felt love and happiness like this I could burst!

 That same day, the makeup mogul shared a heartfelt YouTube video titled "To Our Daughter," which featured candid moments between her and Travis, along with snippets of her pregnancy journey.